-A plumbing permit, rough inspection and final inspection are required for all projects involving plumbing work, in all types of property including residential and commercial properties.
+A plumbing permit, rough inspection and final inspection are required for all plumbing projects, in all types of property including residential and commercial properties

 When is a plumbing permit NOT required?

-You don’t need a plumbing permit for simple repairs such as unclogging a sink or if a plumbing permit is issued as part of a larger residential building permit or commercial building permit.
+You do not need a plumbing permit for simple repairs such as unclogging a sink or if a plumbing permit is issued as part of a larger residential building permit or commercial building permit.

 Who Can Apply for a Permit